-When we do more with this code, we discover it is loaded with information about Ancient Evil's plans for a New World Order.
+When we do more with this code, we discover it is replete with information about Ancient Evil's plans for a New World Order.
 The most interesting discovery in this code is the appearance of Eli's grandson, Abiathar.
 Even a cursory study of I and II Samuel will reveal that Abiathar was a definite asset of King David.
 He survived the massacre of Doeg the Edomite because he stayed with David.
 When David ascended the throne, Abiathar stood with him and was High Priest at times.
 But then, he made a mistake...

 And unto Abiathar the priest said the king, Get thee to Anathoth, unto thine own fields; for thou art worthy of death: but I will not at this time put thee to death, because thou barest the ark of the Lord GOD before David my father, and because thou hast been afflicted in all wherein my father was afflicted.
 So Solomon thrust out Abiathar from being priest unto the LORD; that he might fulfil the word of the LORD, which he spake concerning the house of Eli in Shiloh.
 (I Kings 2:26-27)

 Abiathar and the the rest of his family, did not see the bigger picture.
-He saw his place as a priest of the LORD.
+He saw his place as a priest of YHWH.
 Furthermore, he was looking forward to working in the new Temple that King Solomon would soon build.
 When he was "thrust out," he and his family wanted revenge.
-Antiquity says he understood his tenuous position in Israel and decided his chances would be better with King Hiram of Tyre, the leader of Phoenicia, the famous seafaring kingdom of the world.
+Antiquity says he understood his tenuous position in Israel and decided his opportunities would be better with King Hiram of Tyre, the leader of Phoenicia, the famous seafaring kingdom of the world.
 There, he would set up a priesthood for King Hiram.
-Once he succeeded in setting up that priesthood, King Hiram sent him other places in his Empire and put him to work, setting up other priesthoods.
-Since he was quite aware of the curse laid on his family in I Samuel 2:32-33, so he had to do something to take care of the problem.
+Once he succeeded in setting up that priesthood, King Hiram sent him to other places in his Empire and put him to work, setting up other similar priesthoods.
+Since he was quite aware of the curse laid on his family in I Samuel 2:32-33, he had to do something to take care of the problem.
 Ancient Evil sent Lilith's daughter Malia to further seduce Abiathar, but the Bible Code says he did not give in, initially.
 However, Cain was the next person to visit him.
 Between them, they came up with the newest "works religion," and used witchcraft to terrorize the people and force them to worship the Babylonian religion of the Beast.
-He also seemed to have found out about King Solomon's "Devil's Trap," using it to capture and put to his use some very powerful "almighty ones," including Lucifer himself.
+He also seemed to have found out about King Solomon's "Devil's Trap," using it to capture and put to his use some very powerful "almighty ones," including the sorcerer Lucifer.

 This Bible Code also gives us some modern manifestations of Abiathar and Cain's new Babylonian Religion.
 One of the most notable is Domeh adherent: Harun Yahya, allegedly author of 300 books on a syncretism of Christianity, Judaism, and Islam.
 Apparently, he has won over members of the Israeli Sanhedrin to his point of view.
-The other modern religion that has come out of Abiathar's work is the Masonic religion.
-Using the demise of Hiram Abif, one of the builders of King Solomon's Temple, Abiathar built a religion for the elites of this world.
+But in July of 2018, the Turkish government arrested Harun Yahya for fraud, espionage, and even sexual abuse.
+His case was just going to trial in September of 2019.
+It should be noted that he was arrested shortly after we first posted this Bible Code.